Like It Like That (album): Critical reception

 In a review in the Sunday Herald Sun Bryan Patterson gave Like It Like That a 4 out of 5 star rating and said, "Happily, Sebastian's big soul songs have more of an upbeat New York sound than the slick and imposed LA production that seems to be the fate of most Idol winners.
 It is now time to forgive and forget that Sebastian had his start in a sometimes exploitative and often tacky TV talent show.
 When you're good – really good – inauspicious starts don't really matter[...]
 Sebastian has paid his dues and finally found his sound.
 And it's good music, all written or co-written by the young man."
 The Daily Telegraph music editor Kathy McCabe also gave the album 4 out of 5 stars saying, "Sebastian steps up in songwriting and performance on the soul tracks which were no doubt inspired by his Memphis sessions detour.
 "All to Myself" is a knock-out song, and book-end song "Attention" is a sexy, hip-swinging soul number which perfectly showcases Sebastian's vocal range."
 American radio announcer and music journalist Tony Peters wrote, "Great soul music is still out there, you just gotta hunt for it.
 In this case, that means going halfway around the world. [...]
 "All to Myself" and "Attention" both have that classic Motown stompin' feel that makes you move your feet, while "Bring Yourself" has conversational lyrics akin to Stevie Wonder's best work.
 Sebastian had a hand in composing the entire album, and he doesn't just re-write classic soul songs.
 He's obviously immersed himself in the genre and can truly add to it."

+Accolades

+Art of Love" was one of the twenty songs shortlisted for the 2010 APRA Song of the Year and "All to Myself" was shortlisted in 2011.
+Sebastian received two peer judged ARIA Music Award nominations in 2010.
+The album was nominated for Best Pop Release, and he was nominated as Best Male Artist.
+Sebastian also received nominations for Most Popular Australian Artist, Most Popular Australian Album, and Most popular Australian Single for "Like It Like That" and "Art of Love.